Adonitologist/aws-ecs-backend-api/README.md

 Cost Management Notice

     Zero-Cost Policy: This enterprise architecture provisions an Amazon RDS database and an AWS NAT Gateway which incur continuous hourly charges if left running.
 Always execute terraform destroy immediately after validation sessions.

+## Architectural Decisions & Security (tfsec)

+This repository is engineered to pass `tfsec` static analysis.
+However, specific security controls have been intentionally suppressed via inline exceptions to preserve a frictionless "clone-and-deploy" experience for reviewers:

+*   **TLS/HTTPS Termination (Ignored `aws-elbv2-http-not-used`):** The Application Load Balancer defaults to HTTP (Port 80).
+Enforcing HTTPS requires provisioning an AWS ACM Certificate, which mandates domain ownership and DNS validation.
+This was omitted so reviewers can deploy the infrastructure immediately without providing a custom domain.
+*   **Public ALB Exposure (Ignored `aws-elbv2-alb-not-public`):** The ALB is set to `internal = false`.
+While an enterprise backend API would typically reside behind a private API Gateway or CloudFront distribution, this ALB is public to allow direct browser verification of the Fargate containers without requiring the reviewer to configure a Client VPN or bastion host.
+*   **Parameterized Security Groups:** Ingress CIDR blocks are not hardcoded.
+Reviewers can scope ALB access strictly to their own IP by overriding the `allowed_ingress_cidrs` variable in a `terraform.tfvars` file.